snoyberg/snoyman.com/content/posts/economic-argument-functional-programming.md

     * Pilot project
     * Microservices (yes, I hate them)
 * Respect sunk costs, understand where you can and can't win

+## Never discussed the technical details

+* Not necessary for the economic analysis
+* True understanding of the technical details necessary to come up with the numbers
+    * Risks
+    * Estimate of costs
+    * Estimate of benefits
+* You are the subject matter expert, you are providing that bridge between the two worlds